Bruriah

+Etymology

+Marcus Jastrow and Henrietta Szold posit that Beruriah is a Hebraization of the Latin name Valeria, after a process of rhotacism and betacism.
+In Hebrew, the name literally means "God is clear, God is certain."
+Valeria comes from the Latin valere meaning "to be healthy, to be strong."

 Biography

-Bruriah lived during the first and second century in Roman-occupied Israel and was the daughter of Rabbi Hananiah ben Teradion, one of the Ten Martyrs, who was burned to death for his faith, as was Bruriah's mother.
-She had two known siblings, a brother, Simon ben Hananiah, who turned to a life of crime after failing to match Bruriah's success as a teacher, an unnamed sister, who was sold into sexual slavery and later rescued from a Roman brothel by Bruriah's husband, Rabbi Meir.
+Beruriah lived during the first and second century in Roman Judaea and was the daughter of Haninah ben Teradion, one of the Ten Martyrs, who was burned to death for his faith, as was Beruriah's mother.
+She had two known siblings: a brother, Simon ben Hananiah, who turned to a life of crime after failing to match Bruriah's success as a teacher, and an unnamed sister, who was sold into sexual slavery and later rescued from a Roman brothel by Beruriah's husband, Rabbi Meir, all according to Avodah Zarah 18a and Bava Kamma 4:17.

-She is greatly admired for her breadth of knowledge in matters pertaining to both halachah and aggadah, and is said to have learned from the rabbis 300 halachot on a single cloudy day.
-Her parents were put to death by the Romans for teaching Torah, but she carried on their legacy.
+She is greatly admired for her breadth of knowledge in matters of both halakha and aggadah and is said to have learned 300 halachot from the rabbis on a single cloudy day, according to Pesachim 62b.
+Her parents were put to death by the Roman Empire for teaching Torah, but she carried on their legacy.